Component System with the Auto Reverse

 Component System with the Auto Reverse (sometimes listed under the title A Tape Called Component System with the Auto Reverse) is the eighth studio album by rapper Open Mike Eagle.
-It was preceded by three singles: "Burner Account", "Multi-Game Arcade Cabinet", and "I'll Fight You".
+It was preceded by four singles: "Burner Account", "Multi-Game Arcade Cabinet", "I'll Fight You" and "Circuit City".
 The album has been regarded as "easily one of Open Mike Eagle's most enjoyable efforts" and as "feel[ing] like the culmination" to his discography.

 Background

 Component System with the Auto Reverse was named in reference to the shelf stereo system, a machine that was popular in the late twentieth century for allowing radio listeners to compile and record mixtapes.
-During his adolescence in the 1990s, Eagle made many such mixtapes out of music he heard on college radio stations in his native Chicago.
-He consequently chose the name and aesthetic of this album as a reference to one such mixtape.
-The 1990s also inspired the visual direction of the album, which made reference to touchstones of the era such as VHS tapes and the retailer Circuit City.
+During his adolescence in the 1990s, Eagle made numerous mixtapes out of music he heard on college radio stations in his native Chicago.
+He consequently chose the name and aesthetic of this album as an allusion to one such mixtape.
+The 1990s also inspired the visual direction of the album, which references touchstones of the era such as VHS tapes and the retailer Circuit City.

-Eagle has stated that his writing process on Component System with the Auto Reverse was "more about technique" than it had been on previous albums, and that he was deliberately seeking to "break creative thresholds" in a way he had not previously attempted.
-He describes the COVID-19 lockdowns of 2020 as having been psychologically challenging, and has stated that "exploring [his] craft" collaboratively with other rappers shaped his approach to he album.
+Eagle has stated that his writing process on Component System with the Auto Reverse placed a greater focus on technique than his previous albums had, and that he was deliberately seeking to "break creative thresholds" in a way he had not previously attempted.
+He recounts the COVID-19 lockdowns of 2020 as being a psychologically challenging experience that shaped his mindset during the album's development; Eagle also credits his collaborations with Video Dave and Still Rift for keeping him motivated through the stresses of the lockdown.